Natural Language Processing (NLP) focuses on "understanding" a given content by extracting information from it. People frequently use

 NLPfocused on detecting emotions in a given text.
 Enterprises use it to track consumer perception by scanning social media posts, call center transcriptions or reviews.
 When used with Speech Emotion Recognition, they can capture both semantic and vocal emotion.

 Human communication is not straightforward.
 We experience it while learning irregularities and idioms in a new language.
 It’s also hard for native speakers to explain nuances because they’re “natural” for them.
 New words and rules appear almost every day.
 One word can mean multiple things and have a hidden meaning.
-That’s why machines can understand constructed languages easily but not natural language.
-It’s ambiguous.
+That’s why machines can easily understand constructed languages but not natural language.
 However, let’s cut them some slack.
 Processing natural language is challenging.
-Think about the last time you had a misunderstanding or couldn’t get a joke.
+Think about the last time you had a misunderstanding or could not get a joke.
 Even linguistics experts sometimes have difficulties.